Ex Cathedra

-Ex Cathedra has been invited to perform in concert series and festivals across the UK and as far afield as Israel and New York, including the BBC Proms where it performed Stockhausen in 2013, the Barbican Centre, Brighton Early Music Festival, Cheltenham Music Festival, Edinburgh International Festival, Kilkenny Festival, Lichfield Festival, London Festival of Baroque Music, Spitalfields Festival, St David's Festival, Three Choirs Festival and York Early Music Festival.
-The group has also appeared at festivals in Belgium, Finland, France, (Germany), Israel, Italy and Spain.
+Ex Cathedra has performed in concert series and festivals across the UK, including the BBC Proms where it performed Stockhausen in 2013, the Barbican Centre, Brighton Early Music Festival, Cheltenham Music Festival, Edinburgh International Festival, Kilkenny Festival, Lichfield Festival, London Festival of Baroque Music, Spitalfields Festival, St David's Festival, Three Choirs Festival and York Early Music Festival.
+The group has also appeared at festivals in Belgium, Finland, France, (Germany), Israel, Italy, Spain, and the United States.

 Ex Cathedra has collaborated with Fretwork (music group), the City Musick, His Majestys Sagbutts & Cornetts, Concerto Palatino, Birmingham Opera Company, Sinfonia New York, Birmingham Royal Ballet, the City of Birmingham Symphony Orchestra, Quebecois dance company Cas Public, the Shakespeare Institute, and the Shakespeare Birthplace Trust.

-The first period instrument orchestra to be established in an English regional city, Ex Cathedra's Baroque Orchestra was founded as part of the choir's 1983–1984 season and made its début with a performance of Bach's Mass in B Minor.
-Comprising the UK's leading period instrumentalists, the orchestra's principals regularly give master classes and coach students at the Birmingham Conservatoire as part of its early music programme.
+Skidmore is scheduled to conclude his directorship of the ensemble at the close of the 2026-2027 season, and subsequently to take the title of Founder and Conductor Emeritus.
+In January 2026, the ensemble announced the appointment of James Burton as its next artistic director, effective with the 2027-2028 season.
+Burton is to take the title of artistic director-designate in the spring of 2026.